ttsygankova/ns-annotation/README.md

 pip install ccg_nlpy
 ```

-The 'dev' and 'test' sets for each use annotated data from [LORELEI Language Packs](https://www.aclweb.org/anthology/L16-1521/), based on a manual split by the authors.
+The `dev` and `test` sets for each use annotated data from [LORELEI Language Packs](https://www.aclweb.org/anthology/L16-1521/), based on a manual split by the authors.

 ### Training NER models using [AllenNLP](https://github.com/allenai/allennlp)
-We train NER models using the AllenNLP library, and datareaders from the CogComp 'ccg' package to be compatible with the data format.
+We train NER models using the AllenNLP library, and datareaders from the CogComp `ccg` package to be compatible with the data format.
 Run the sample script for model training using the following command:
 '''
 ./allennlp/run_sample.sh
 '''